 Evaluate user activity.
 For example, by monitoring users trying to connect to an instance of SQL Server, you can determine whether security is set up adequately and test applications or development systems.
 For example, by monitoring SQL queries as they are executed, you can determine whether they are written correctly and producing the expected results.

-Troubleshoot any problems or debug application components, such as stored procedures.
+Troubleshoot problems or debug application components, such as stored procedures.

-Monitoring is important because SQL Server provides a service in a dynamic environment.
 Changing conditions result in changing performance.
 In your evaluations, you can see performance changes as the number of users increases, user access and connection methods change, database contents grow, client applications change, data in the applications changes, queries become more complex, and network traffic rises.
-By using SQL Server tools to monitor performance, you can associate some changes in performance with changing conditions and complex queries.
-The following scenarios provide examples:
+Using tools to monitor performance helps you associate changes in performance with changing conditions and complex queries.
+Examples::

 By monitoring the response times for frequently used queries, you can determine whether changes to the query or indexes on the tables where the queries execute are required.